fjames86/ftw/README.md

 ## 4.11 RPC: MsgWaitForMultipleObjects example
 This shows how to interleave networking and the message pump in the main thread, thereby making it possible to do asynchronous processing without blocking the gui.
-The example broadcasts to the rpcbinf null procedure and fills in results as they are received.
-This means the gui never blocks.
-The same technique can be applied to do background refreshes of data.
+The example broadcasts to the rpcbind null procedure and fills in results as they are received.
+Requires [frpc2](http://github.com/fjames86/frpc2).
+This means the gui never blocks, the same technique can be applied to do any networking, e.g. background refreshes of data.
+The examples uses RPC over UDP but there is no reason why you couldn't also do non-blocking TCP networking as well.

 # 5. Notes
 Requires CFFI.
 Developed on Windows 8.1 and Windows 7 using SBCL